The baccalaureate degree General Education program consists of 45 credits that are distributed among three General Education components:

 A summary of the applicable attributes to determine if a course satisfies a requirement is available on the University Course Description page.
 The keystone symbol appears by the title of any course that is designated as a General Education course.
 Program requirements that may also satisfy General Education requirements vary for each program and is detailed on each degree requirements page.

-A restriction is placed on students in majors that are closely linked to the Knowledge Domains of Natural Sciences, Arts, Humanities, and Social and Behavioral Sciences to ensure that they participate in the full breadth of General Education.
-These students may not use a course in their academic major to satisfy one of the Knowledge Domains requirements.
-For example, an Economics major may not use an economics course to fulfill their social and behavioral sciences requirement.
-Also, students may not count courses cross-listed with courses in their major to fulfill one of the General Education Knowledge Domain, e.g., a Theatre major may not register for THEA 208/Workshop: Theatre in Diverse Cultures (AFAM 208) and have it count in the Arts requirement.
+Students whose academic majors are in the areas of natural sciences, arts, humanities, and social and behavioral sciences may not meet the General Education Knowledge Domains components by taking courses in the department or program identical to that of the academic major (this is commonly referred to as the General Education Firewall).
+All General Education courses are to help students explore and integrate information beyond the special focuses of their majors.
+For example, an Economics major may not use an economics course to fulfill his/her social and behavioral sciences requirement.
+Also, students may not count courses cross-listed with courses in their major to fulfill one of the General Education Knowledge Domain, e.g., a Theatre major may not register for THEA 208/AFAM 208 Workshop: Theatre in Diverse Cultures and have it count in the Arts requirement.